Andrei-Aksionov/nanoGPTplus/src/model/gpt_language_model/peft/README.md

 ![LoRA](https://lightningaidev.wpengine.com/wp-content/uploads/2023/04/lora-3-1024x742.png)
 pic 1: LoRA architecture[^1]

-Low ranking adaptation is a technique for parameter-efficient finetuning large language models.
+Low ranking adaptation is a technique for parameter-efficient finetuning of large language models.
 Instead of updating all the weights during finetuning (which is very compute intensive) we can learn a separate matrix that will store updates of pretrained weights and in order to reduce number of computations we as well decompose this weight update matrix into two matrices of a lower rank.

 As an example: we can have pretrained weights of shape (d, d) that we will not update during finetuning and two matrices A and B of shape (d, r) and (r, d) respectively.
 As it can be seen in the scheme above we apply pretrained weights on input, also apply separate weight update matrix formed by A@B matrix multiplication and then do summation.